-Four hours of theory and one clinical hours, RN to BSN track ONLY
+Four hours of theory and two clinical hours, BSN-E or BSN-A.

 This course focuses on providing population-focused nursing care.
 Concepts of community health nursing practice are applied using a variety of online methodologies.
 Health promotion and disease prevention concepts are integrated into community-oriented practice using the community-as-partner model.